blong711/Shopify-theme2/PROMPT.md

 5. Testing and Documentation
    - [ ] Verify all settings work correctly
    - [ ] Update README with list of new settings
-   - [ ] Describe how to use the bicycle layout
+   - [ ] Describe how to use the phonecase layout

 ## ✅ Notes
 - Extract all text from HTML to create meaningful settings